-I create storytelling art that captures your personality, and the spirit of the moment, in a way that is relaxed, natural, and fun.
-Celebrating your real life and relationships with documentary photography, unscripted and unposed, is my favorite way to do this.
+I create storytelling art that captures your personality, your real life, your relationships, and the spirit of the moment, in a way that is relaxed, natural, and fun.

 I'm also a writer, dancer, anthropologist, musician, teacher, advocate, adventurer, and mother of two wonderful boys.
 I've worked with children of all ages for more than twenty years, and I am delighted by babies, kids, dogs, cats and general family fun/chaos.

 I'm happiest when I'm creating, wandering in the woods, traveling, and spending time with family, friends, and my dog, Tango.

 Who do you love and what do you love to do?
 I'd love to photograph your story!

 I would rather be outside, preferably by a lake, an ocean, or in the mountains.